Down in the Willow Garden: Lyrics and music

 The Flatt and Scruggs version of the lyrics, as found on metrolyrics.com, is as follows:

 The lyrics are written from the point of view of the murderer.
 According to Wigley, the song follows "the 'murdered sweetheart' pattern in which a girl stated or assumed to be pregnant is murdered by her lover, who is usually brought to justice in one manner or another."
-He describes the tale that "Rose Connoley and her lover meet in a willow garden.
-He poisons her, stabs her, and throws her body into a river.
-The murderer's father had promised him to buy his freedom, but now the father must watch his son's execution.
-The son laments his death."
 His motivations might have been to avoid marriage, gain money, or feeling compelled into the crime by his father, but now that he is facing the scaffold he is overcome by the realization that he has killed the girl and caused pain to his family.
 Murder ballads often feature a stabbing or beating followed by burying the body or disposing of it in a river; this song is unusual in featuring both poisoning and stabbing the victim before she is thrown into the river.

 The song is known in many versions: Wilgus noted 71 in 1979.
 The earliest versions are divided into 10 stanzas, though not all versions include all the stanzas: the now-standardized professional recordings are pared down versions that lack that first "come-all-ye" stanza and the naming of the murderer, leaving stanzas 2, 3, 4, 8, 9, and 10.
 The most common lyric is the second stanza: